Telahun Haile Bekele: Biography

 At the beginning of 2020, Telahun ran two indoor races over 3000m, including a race in Liévin, where he set a new personal best of 7:38.85.
 In the Summer, injury ruled Telahun out of any competitions.
 In 2021, he began his season at the Ethiopian Olympic Trials over 5000m.
 He did not finish the race, and therefore could not qualify.
 Two days later, on June 10, Telahun ran the Golden Gala, finishing in 13:18.29 for tenth place.
 He later finished seventh in the 3000m at the Gyulai Istvan Memorial in July.
-In March 2022, after an eight month break from competition, Telahun returned to win the 5km de Lille in 13:10.
+In March 2022, after an eight-month break from competition, Telahun returned to win the 5 km de Lille in 13:10.
 This time placed him 9th in the All-time lists over the distance.
 In April, he came 2nd in the 5000m at the Ethiopian Athletics Championships.
 In June, he came sixth at the Golden Gala in 12:57.18 - his fastest 5000m since June 2019.
 A week later, Telahun won the 5000m at the Bislett Games in Oslo, ahead of compatriots Samuel Tefera and Getnet Wale.
 However, at the World Championships, five days later, he was only seventh in his heat, missing out on the final by one place.
 Telahun finished his track season by coming fourth at the 5000m Diamond League Final, held as part of the Weltklasse Zürich.
 In December, he won the Corrida de Houilles in 27:29.